Chargers’ Mike Williams tore his left ACL during Sunday’s win, MRI reveals

-(AP) – Los Angeles Chargers wide receiver and former Clemson Tiger Mike Williams will miss the rest of the season after suffering a torn ACL in his left knee.
+Los Angeles Chargers wide receiver Mike Williams will miss the rest of the season after suffering a torn ACL in his left knee.

 The team said an MRI on Monday morning confirmed the ACL tear.
 There isn’t a timetable on surgery since the swelling in the knee needs to go down.